 In all, BPC raised $18 million for the park renovation from private donations, a bank loan, risk capital from park concessionaires, and the city.
 To provide operating money for the park’s private sanitation and security forces, and horticultural maintenance, the company combined several new revenue streams.
 These included rental fees from commercial events, concession revenues, corporate sponsorships, and BID revenues.

 Location.
 40° 45.222′ N, 73° 58.97′ W. Marker is in New York, New York, in New York County.
 Marker can be reached from West 40th Street.
+This marker is located in Bryant Park which is bounded by West 42nd Street, 6th Avenue (Avenue of the Americas), West 40th Street and the New York Public Library.
 Touch for map.
-This marker is located in Bryant Park which is bounded by West 42nd Street, 6th Avenue (Avenue of the Americas), West 40th Street and the New York Public Library.
 Marker is in this post office area: New York NY 10018, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Monuments in Bryant Park (within shouting distance of this marker); Buildings Overlooking Bryant Park (within shouting distance of this marker); The Crystal Palace (about 400 feet away, measured in a direct line); Early Bryant Park (about 500 feet away); New York Public Library (about 500 feet away); HSBC (about 600 feet away); The Wendel Home (about 600 feet away); Penn Club of New York (about 700 feet away).
+Monuments in Bryant Park (within shouting distance of this marker); Buildings Overlooking Bryant Park (within shouting distance of this marker); The Engineers Club (about 400 feet away, measured in a direct line); American-Standard Building (about 400 feet away); The Crystal Palace (about 400 feet away); Early Bryant Park (about 500 feet away); New York Public Library (about 500 feet away); HSBC (about 600 feet away).
 Touch for a list and map of all markers in New York.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 3, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 320 times since then and 24 times this year.
-Photos: 1, 2, 3. submitted on July 3, 2012, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on July 3, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 360 times since then and 11 times this year.
+Photos: 1, 2, 3. submitted on July 3, 2012, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.